 In California, the number of Dishwashers is expected to grow slower than average growth rate for all occupations.
 Jobs for Dishwashers are expected to increase by 12.5 percent, or 10,100 jobs between 2014 and 2024.

-In San Diego County, the number of Dishwashers is expected to grow at an average rate compared with the total for all occupations.
+In San Diego County, the number of Dishwashers is expected to grow slower than average growth rate for all occupations.
 Jobs for Dishwashers are expected to increase by 4.8 percent, or 340 jobs between 2014 and 2024.